Graduate Student Research Symposium

 - Poster files MUST be PowerPoint files.
 Files should include the last name(s) of the author(s) and the name of the conference.
 It is not necessary to include the word poster in the file name - all of the files are posters.
 For example, a file might be named Smith_Jones_SOARS.ppt. or Anderson_Soars.pptx.
 We caution students against using Mac computers and Apple products when making posters due to students using Macs tend to have an issue with opening and printing properly on the plotter printer.
 OUR will not make corrections on files; we will print posters as submitted.

 - If students would like to have their poster printed please contact OUR to schedule an appointment.
-The deadline to submit posters to OUR in time for us to print your poster for SOARS is April 6, 2018.
+Please contact OUR for the deadline to submit posters in time to be printed.

 How to Submit your Proposal

 Graduate students will be given the opportunity to submit abstracts for poster presentations.
 Abstracts need a title of no more than 16 words.
 The first and last names, contact information, student majors, affiliations (university or company) for each author need to be listed.
 Also, you will need to submit two abstracts.
 The first abstract may NOT exceed 50 words and should be written for a general audience.
 The first abstract will be used in the program for people attending SOARS to determine what each presentation is about and which of the presentations they wish to attend.
 The second abstract should be no more than 250 words and written so that reviewers can understand what your project is about.
 Please avoid jargon.
 You can submit your abstract through the SOARS Abstract Submission.
-The deadline to submit abstracts for SOARS is Wednesday, March 28, 2018 at 11:59 p.m.
+Please contact them for deadline information.

 Statewide Graduate Student Research Symposium